Grid Fill Tool for Autodesk Maya 2025

 # Result: [objNode.vtx[0], objNode.vtx[1]. objNode.vtx[2] ... ]

-Since the edge/vertex indices were consecutive, I assumed that selecting the vertex at the start of the list (lowest index), followed by the vertex in the middle of the list (number of selected edges divided by 2), would translate to the endpoints of an edge that bisected/roughly bisected the inner face:
+Since the edge/vertex indices were consecutive, I assumed that the vertex at the start of the list (lowest index), followed by the vertex in the middle of the list (number of selected edges divided by 2), would make up the endpoints of an edge that bisected/roughly bisected the n-gon face:

 sledge = cmds.polyEvaluate(sl[0], edgeComponent=True)